Zybrestat - Vascular Disrupting Agent and Cancer Therapy

 Because the endothelial cells of tumours are immature they are much more sensitive to the effects of combretastatin than the endothelial cells of normal tissue.

-Data from a phase II study, in which the clinical effects of Zybrestat in combination with paclitaxel and carboplatin were studied in 13 patients with advanced malignancies including anaplastic thyroid cancer, suggest that Zybrestat possesses potent anti-tumour activity.
+Data from a phase II study, in which the clinical effects of Zybrestat in combination with paclitaxel and carboplatin were studied in 13 patients with advanced malignancies including anaplastic thyroid cancer, suggest that Zybrestat possesses potent

-Patients in this study received one of two dose regimens of Zybrestat, both of which reduced tumour blood flow as measured by Dynamic Contrast-Enhanced Magnetic Resonance Imaging (DCE-MRI).
-The most marked reductions in tumour blood flow (70%) were seen in the patients with anaplastic thyroid cancer.
+Patients in this study received one of two dose regimens of Zybrestat, both of which reduced tumour blood flow as measured by dynamic contrast-enhanced MRI.

 The potential to use VDAs in combination with angiogenic inhibitors is a concept that is attracting considerable interest among scientists.
 Targeting different aspects of a tumour’s blood supply, sequential use of VDAs and angiogenic inhibitors could lead to massive tumour necrosis and destruction.